-Being back in Australia for a little while means it is giving us an opportunity to explore our own homeland.
+Being back in Australia means it is giving us an opportunity to explore our own homeland.
 A rugged and often barren land that I grew up in.
 With camping trips away nearly every school holidays, travel and exploring were birthed within me, in a way, by my parents.

-We’ve just spent a few nights staying at The Bay, Glenelg – one of the prime touristic regions of Adelaide, a suburb I once lived in, but this time exploring it through the eyes of a world traveller.
+It’s school holiday time, so we’ve just spent a few nights staying at The Bay, Glenelg – one of the prime touristic regions of Adelaide, a suburb I once lived in, but this time exploring it through new eyes.

 Being back in Australia has also given us an opportunity to catch up with some of our friends.
 Some friends we have not spent quality time within a very long time.